 As someone who has always been a strong proponent of personal finance and women owning their destiny, this book is not only a huge eye-opener, it’s life-changing.

 (HT: Harriet Chan, CocoFinder)

 Inspirational Books for Women

 Are you looking to be inspired by women?
-Look, no further.
-This collection of books by these amazing women are sure to inspire you to be the best you can be.
+Look no further.
+This collection of books by these amazing women is sure to inspire you to be the best you can be.

 Walk Your Way to Better by Joyce Shulman